nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 we found it, it has explained after the fact more than we have had time to write down, and it has shaped two protocols in advance, the atom's declare-first record and Cyphr's witness layer.
-Standard formulations, a machine proof, and a structure that explains what it did not predict and predicts what it has not yet explained: that is why we are confident, and the only reason.
+Standard formulations, a machine proof, and a structure that has explained things after the fact and predicted at least one thing before, the scaling result above: that is why we are confident, and the only reason.

 The order things happened in, since it is the only credential I have.
 It starts where the opener did, with two problems that turned out to be